willstepp/writings/joseph-the-son/jts.md

 He looked up and they met eyes.

-“I love you.”

-“I love you.”
+“I love you.
+More than anything else."